Pre-Shipment Inspection Explained

 The quality inspection report gives us an overview of the quality of the merchandise:

-Photos of each failure are attached in order to ensure a good understanding of the situation by the buyer
+Photos of each failure are attached to ensure a good understanding of the situation by the buyer.

-The final inspection statement is one that the buyer must take into account to decide if the quality of the merchandise is acceptable or if some corrective actions should be implemented in collaboration with the manufacturer.
-The draft only serves to have an overview of the products and needs to be digested and verified.
+The final inspection statement is one that the buyer must take into account to decide if the quality of the merchandise is acceptable.
+Also, some corrective actions should be implemented in collaboration with the manufacturer.
+Draft only serves to have an overview of the products and needs to be digested and verified.

 The inspector is required to perform the draft quality inspection report to the manufacturer to recognize the quality problems encountered during the inspection (the manufacturer must sign the draft and thus confirm that he is informed of the failures found during the inspection).